isomerpages/ogp-pioneerpri/_our-curriculum/Mathematics.md

 ---
 # Mathematics

-We believe every Pioneer student has the potential and capability to learn.
+<P align="Justify">We believe every Pioneer student has the potential and capability to learn.
 We design our in-house teaching and learning resources, differentiated to address the diverse range of student learning needs and talents, spark their curiosity and inquisitive mind and foster deep understanding.
-To enhance the joy of learning, students are provided with opportunities for collaborative learning and problem solving, harnessing the affordances of technology and applying mathematical concepts and skills in authentic settings.
+To enhance the joy of learning, students are provided with opportunities for collaborative learning and problem solving, harnessing the affordances of technology and applying mathematical concepts and skills in authentic settings.  </P>

 ![](/images/Mathematics.jpg)